1957 Quarter Value Checker: Errors List, “D” & No Mint Mark Worth

 Rare 1957 Quarter Error List

-Error coins add excitement to 1957 quarter collecting, transforming common high-mintage coins into valuable numismatic treasures.
+Error coins add serious excitement to 1957 quarter collecting, transforming high-mintage common coins into valuable numismatic prizes.
+With over 124 million quarters produced across Philadelphia and Denver that year, minting mistakes were inevitable.

 1. 1957 Type B Reverse FS-901